Hibasultana92106/codealpha_tasks/README.md

 - USA and India are top contributors
 - Significant growth after 2015
 - Drama and International genres are most common

-## ▶️ How to Run
-1. Install requirements: